RoboJackets/robocup-software/docs/source/tutorial.rst

 diagram pop up.
 If you don't see something large and complex, make sure you have both our AI and the ER-Force simulator running.

-Zoom in to some of the complexity.
+Zoom in on the Node Graph.
 You should notice and most of the nodes are actually just duplicated across robot numbers.
 (For instance, notice there is a ``/planning/trajectory/robot_*`` topic for each robot.)
 Find the two arrows that are labelled with robot 0's robot intent and figure out which nodes publish and subscribe to that topic.
 Post your answer as a GitHub comment on